 There is a ray of hope emerging for India, as global companies look for developing alternate supply chains beyond China.
 One of the key areas that looks interesting for the global customer base is electrical & electronics manufacturing.
 India exports electronic products worth $9 billion each year, while its domestic market is estimated at $120 billion.
 This vast field includes electronic component manufacturing in multiple sectors like mobiles, auto, medical, consumer appliances, and aerospace & defense.
 Companies like Teledyne, Amphenol, and Johnson & Johnson have shown interest in India, also the Indian government announced in March a production-linked incentive (PLI) scheme for the electronics sector with an outlay of over ₹40,000 Cr to boost the sector.

 While things look positive for India in this field, the situation is much more complex as it appears at the outset.
-The present crisis has shown vulnerabilities of India’s manufacturing sector.
+The present crisis has shown vulnerabilities in India’s manufacturing sector.
 China is the biggest importer for India and accounts for 14%+ of total imports (approximately $ 68 Bn in 2017-18).
-There is a need to develop complete ecosystem for manufacturing of these components.
+There is a need to develop a complete ecosystem for manufacturing these components.
 The ecosystem should be able to offer complete solution to the customer from support in design & development, raw materials, critical special processes and manufacturing.

-While India has better infrastructure and ecosystem in the field of mobile manufacturing and consumer electronics, there is an opportunity to create a stronghold on medical, auto, aerospace & defense sectors.
+While India has a better infrastructure and ecosystem in the field of mobile manufacturing and consumer electronics, there is an opportunity to create a stronghold on medical, auto, aerospace & defense sectors.